davidoury/docker-tutorial/README.md

 ### CMD directive, detached containers, stopping containers

-The `CMD` directive provides a default command to run if none is specified.
+The `CMD` directive provides a default command to be run, if none is specified, when the container is started.
 Add this command to `Dockerfile` and rebuild the container.
 ```
 $ echo "CMD sleep 10; ls /tmp" >> Dockerfile
+$ cat Dockerfile
 $ docker build -t mynametag .
 ```
 Now run the container, omitting the `--interactive` and `--tty` parameters.